AJONPLLC/ajonp-content/_index.md

 Our feeling is that people learn in multiple ways.
 Offering both written and visual learning helps aid in the effort.

-I know during a boring meeting I tend to read a whole lot better than watching a video.
+I know during a boring meeting I tend to read a whole lot better than watching a video 😺!
-Or late at night when you are in bed trying not to wake the person lying next to you ;)